alshedivat/lola/README.md

 Implements the LOLA ([AAMAS'18](https://arxiv.org/abs/1709.04326)) and LOLA-DiCE ([ICML'18](https://arxiv.org/abs/1802.05098)) algorithms.

+Further resources:
+A pytorch implementation of LOLA-DiCE is available at https://github.com/alexis-jacq/LOLA_DiCE.
+A colab notebook with the nummerical evalution for DiCE is available at https://goo.gl/xkkGxN.

 ## Installation

 To run the code, you need to pip-install it as follows: